BredaUniversityGames/xs/docs/design/design.md

 ### File structure

 The file structure aims to be simple as well, with most of the code in `code` and hpp and cpp files side by side.
 Console platform specific code is in separate non-public repos.

 ```
 code/              engine core — portable C++17
   ...              most code files go here (all common headers and implementation files)
   opengl/          OpenGL backend
   sdl3/            SDL3 device, input, audio
-platforms/         entry points for platform specific coded code
+platforms/         entry points for platform-specific code
   pc/              pc code
   linux/           linux code
   apple/           apple is macOS and iOS